Step 4: Full View

 You are Engineer A, a professional engineer working alongside a construction contractor on a design/build project for an industrial facility.
 During construction, the contractor separately retained Engineer B to design structural footings for the facility.
 Engineer B holds a PE license, but his degree and professional background are in chemical engineering, and your review has not surfaced any subsequent training or experience in foundation design.
 This gap raises a genuine question about whether Engineer B has the competence required for this structural assignment.
 The decisions ahead will determine how you respond to that concern, and what obligations you carry toward the contractor, your colleague, and the public.

-From the perspective of Engineer A Competency-Challenging Co-Project Engineer
+Engineer A Roles in this case: Competency-Challenging Co-Project Engineer

 Tension between Engineer B Cross-Discipline Structural Footing Assignment Acceptance Refusal Obligation and Consulting Practice Sole-Purpose Retention Competence Scope Non-Expandability Obligation